SvenGroot/WslManagementPS/docs/Invoke-WslCommand.md

 ```

 ### -Graphical

-Run the command using WSLg.
+Specifies that the command should be executed using WSLg.
+Using this option prevents blocking the
-Using this option prevents blocking the terminal while running GUI
+terminal while running GUI applications.
-applications.

 This parameter requires at least WSL version 0.47.1.